 - The Ben & Catherine Ivy Foundation does not discriminate on the basis of race, color, religion, national origin, sex, gender identity, sexual orientation, age, disability or any other legally protected characteristics.

-- $600,000 total, payments received according to completed milestones
+- $600,000 total, payments received at initiation and completion of project

 - Project duration is 24 months

 - The proposal milestones are to be completed within the two year award timeline

 - Indirect costs not to exceed 10% (included in award total-$60,000 maximum)